-Examiners, assessors, and moderators who have been appointed by the relevant academic head of department in accordance with the policy on quality assurance conduct module examinations, and their appointment is subject to approval by the faculty committee.
+Examiners, assessors, and moderators who have been appointed by the relevant academic head of department in accordance with the Quality Assurance Policy, conduct module examinations, and their appointment is subject to approval by the faculty committee.

-An oral assessment may, with the approval of the academic head of department, be conducted instead of a written assessment, provided that

-- (i) the assessment is conducted during an officially scheduled examination period; - (ii) the oral assessment for each module is at least half an hour per student; - (iii) besides the assessor(s), at least the academic head of department or a senior lecturer appointed by her/him must also be present; - (iv) a digital recording be made of the oral assessment; - (v) oral assessments be conducted only at a campus of the University, except where the dean grants permission for other centres to be used.
+- (a) An oral assessment may, with the approval of the academic head of department, be conducted instead of a written assessment, provided that - (i) the assessment is conducted during an officially scheduled examination period; - (ii) the oral assessment for each module is at least half an hour per student; - (iii) besides the assessor(s), at least the academic head of department or a senior lecturer appointed by her/him must also be present; - (iv) a digital recording be made of the oral assessment; - (v) oral assessments be conducted only at a campus of the UFS, except where the dean grants permission for other centres to be used.

-A9.7 Assignments
+A9.7 Assignments, portfolios and/or research essays

-- (a) Submission of assignments is set out in the module guide. - (b) Apology for non-submission of assignments arising from unforeseen circumstances must be accompanied by corroborative documentation and offered to the relevant lecturer as soon as possible, but not later than the next lecture opportunity that can be attended in the module.
+- (a) Guidelines for the submission of assignments, portfolios and/or research essays are set out in the module guide.
+In the event where the assignment, portfolio and/or research essay is used for final assessment, the submission must take place during the officially scheduled examination period. - (b) Apology for non-submission of assignments arising from unforeseen circumstances must be accompanied by corroborative documentation and offered to the relevant lecturer as soon as possible, but not later than the next lecture opportunity that can be attended in the module.